matowens/ng-notify/README.md

         defaultType: 'info'
     });

+###Individual Configurations

-As of version 0.3.0, you can pass an object of options on individual notifications.
+As of version 0.3.0, you can pass an object of options to individual notifications.
 You can pass through any combination of our 4 available options: type, theme, position and duration.
 For example:

     ngNotify.set('Your first message.', {
         position: 'top'